Selma Cloverleafs (1928–1962): 1928 to 1932: Selma Cloverleafs / Southeastern League

 With the Great Depression affecting minor leagues, the Southeastern League did not return to play in 1931, and the Selma Cloverleafs were unable to defend their championship.

 In 1932, the Southeastern League reformed and the Selma Cloverleafs returned as a member of the six-team Class B level league.
 The Salem Cloverleafs joined the Columbus Foxes, Jackson Senators, Macon Peaches, Mobile Red Warriors and Montgomery Capitals teams as the league returned to play on April 19, 1932.
 However, the season would be short lived.

 The 1932 Southeastern League season was short as the league disbanded on May 21, 1932.
 Folding after 32 games, the Selma Cloverleafs had a 16–16 record at the time the league folded.
 Selma ended the season in third place, playing under manager Art Phelan.
 The Cloverleafs finished 3.0 games behind the first place Mobile Red Warriors (19–13) when the league folded.
 In the shortened season, Selma's Robert Schleischer captured the Southeastern League batting title, hitting .398.

 During the 1932 season, after the Southeastern League folded on May 21, 1932, numerous other minor leagues also folded before completing the season, as 5 of 19 minor leagues did not complete the season.
-The Interstate League folded on June 20, the Cotton States League folded on July 13, the Illinois–Indiana–Iowa League league folded on July 14 and the Arizona-Texas League folded on July 24.
+The Interstate League folded on June 20, the Cotton States League folded on July 13, the Illinois–Indiana–Iowa League folded on July 14 and the Arizona-Texas League folded on July 24.

 The Southeastern League did not return to play in 1933 as the Great Depression continued.
 After a four-season hiatus, the Southeastern League reformed for the 1937 season with Selma as a member.